 While certain questions can be answered with automated messages, other situations require assistance from an actual representative.
 Research even shows customers prefer human interaction for bigger purchases.

-Instead of using digital tools to replace your live agents, then, treat your online resources as a supplement to your customer support center.
+Instead of using digital tools to replace your live agents, then, treat your online resources as a supplement to your customer support centre.
 Have your support agents ready to answer your customers’ more complex questions, while leveraging online processes to take care of more basic issues.

 For instance, chatbots can gauge the level of complexity of a customer’s question, collect basic information and redirect the user to the appropriate representative.
 It streamlines the customer service process — and gives customer agents the bandwidth to handle more pressing issues.